-- The international tax policy environment - Emphasizes the tendency to increased alignment in international corporate tax law - EU Anti-Tax-Avoidance-Package(ATA-package) presented the 28/1 2016: - Package: - Recommendation on Tax Treaties - Amended Directive on mandatory exchange of information (CbC) - External Strategy for Effective Taxation - Anti-Tax-Avoidance Directive (ATA-Directive) - Policy objective: - Effective taxation: Ensuring tax is paid where the value is created - Transparency: Ensuring effective access to tax information - Addressing the risk of double taxation - The ATA-package is partly based on the research carried out in "Study on Structures of Aggressive Tax Planning and Indicators".
-Working paper N. 61 2015 (Ramboll Management Consulting and CORIT advisory) - The ATA-Directive is essentially a carve out of the anti-tax-avoidance rules of the CCCTB
+- The international tax policy environment - Emphasizes the tendency to increased alignment in international corporate tax law - Increasing tax disputes (legal boundaries and business models are being challenged). - Strengthened legislation in terms of transparency and sanctions. - Denmark follows OECD and EU recommendations. - EU Anti-Tax-Avoidance-Package(ATA-package) presented the 28/1 2016: - Package: - Recommendation on Tax Treaties - Amended Directive on mandatory exchange of information (CbC) - External Strategy for Effective Taxation - Anti-Tax-Avoidance Directive (ATA-Directive) - Policy objective: - Effective taxation: Ensuring tax is paid where the value is created - Transparency: Ensuring effective access to tax information - Addressing the risk of double taxation

-- Political process and timeframe: - Unanimity TEUF 115 - Competence?
-(Professor Haslehner) - European Parliament want to be able to use TFEU art.
-116 - Enhanced cooperation procedure (minimum 9 states) - Time frame Aim on agreeing on 26 May 2016 - Relation to OECD Base Erosion and Profit Shifting project (BEPS) - ATA-Package is the joint European Union's coordinated answer to BEPS: - Ensuring EU-law conformity of ATA-rules - Creation of a better/fairer business environment?
+- The ATA-package is partly based on the research carried out in "Study on Structures of Aggressive Tax Planning and Indicators".
+Working paper N. 61 2015 (Ramboll Management Consulting and CORIT advisory) - The ATA-Directive is essentially a carve out of the anti-tax-avoidance rules of the CCCTB - Political process and timeframe: - Unanimity TEUF 115 - Enhanced cooperation procedure (minimum 9 states) - Time frame? - Relation to OECD Base Erosion and Profit Shifting project (BEPS) - ATA-Package is the joint European Union's coordinated answer to BEPS: - Ensuring EU-law conformity of ATA-rules - Creation of a better/fairer business environment?